 Perhaps you should do these things… and perhaps not.

-Today, we’re going to explore specific ways to further educating yourself as a designer, and apply what you learn immediately to becoming better at what you do, as well as being more desirable to clients.
+Today, we explore specific ways to further educate yourself as a designer, and apply what you learn immediately to becoming better at what you do, as well as being more desirable to clients.

 Marketing and The Unhappy Freelancer